dferber90/webapp/README.md

 The files are generated to `build/assets`.
 During development, the files are not written to disk.
 Instead they are served from the WebpackDevServer which is also started in `dev.js`.
 The WebpackDevServer watches the used files for changes and recompiles in case a file is edited.
 The WebpackDevServer also proxies all requests it cannot fulfill on its own to `localhost:3000`, where the express-server started in `app/server/server.js` answers them.
-Therefor, the WebpackDevServer only serves the files Webpack generates for the client.
+Therefore, the WebpackDevServer only serves the files Webpack generates for the client.

 ## Constants